How to Configure Terraform on WSL Ubuntu for AWS Provisioning

 terraform apply

-Step 8.
-Verify the Creation
+Step 7: Verify the Resource in AWS

 Conclusion